 What is a restrictive covenant?

 For example, a landowner may decide to sell off part of their land to a third party.
 As part of the original sale, the landowner may require certain restrictions to be placed on the land which is to be sold.
 A common example is restrictions on certain types of development or alteration to the land.
-In order to acquire the land, the buyer must then accept that a covenant will be placed on their land and they will be unable to carry out development or alteration, either entirely, or, in some cases, without the prior consent of the adjoining landowner who sold them the land.
-This covenant will then bind successors in title to the land upon any future sale.
+In order to acquire the land, the buyer must then accept that a covenant will be placed on their land.
+They will then be unable to carry out development or alteration, either entirely, or, in some cases, without the prior consent of the adjoining landowner who sold them the land.
+This covenant will bind successors in title to the land upon any future sale.

 Remember: the covenant binds the land, not the landowner.